 Dennis Baldocchi

-Dennis Baldocchi is a Distinguished Professor of Biometeorology in the Department of Environmental Science, Policy, and Management and the Executive Associate Dean in the Rausser College of Natural Resources.
+Dennis Baldocchi is a Distinguished Professor of Biometeorology Emeritus in the Department of Environmental Science, Policy, and Management and Professor in the Graduate School.
 His research program focuses on studying: ‘the physical, biological and chemical processes that govern trace gas and energy exchange between the terrestrial biosphere and the atmosphere’.
 In layman terms, his broad objective is to understand how the terrestrial biosphere ‘breathes’; plants and microbes exchange trace gases, in and out of the atmosphere, in their quest to acquire the energy needed to support their metabolism.

 Experimental and Theoretical Approaches